AndDavies/wags/README.md

 ```

 The system is designed to maximize data preservation, providing a seamless user experience even if the user needs to complete the planning process across multiple sessions.

+### Trip Preferences

+The preferences step collects important information about the travelers and their preferences:

+#### Who's Going

+This section captures information about all travelers in the group:

+- **Adults** - Number of adult travelers (minimum 1)
+- **Children** - Number of children (can be 0)
+- **Pets** - Number of pets (minimum 1 since it's a pet travel app)

+This information helps in generating appropriate recommendations for accommodations and activities that can accommodate the entire travel party.

+#### Budget Selection

+Users can select from three budget tiers:

+- **Budget** - Economical options
+- **Moderate** - Mid-range comfort
+- **Luxury** - Premium experience

+The budget selection influences the types of accommodations and activities recommended in the itinerary.

+#### Accommodation Types

+Users can select multiple accommodation types:

+- Hotels
+- Homes
+- Apartments
+- Hostels

+This helps in filtering and suggesting appropriate places to stay during the trip.

+#### Interests & Activities

+This section offers a comprehensive set of options including:

+- **General trip types:** Relaxation, Adventure, Cultural, Family
+- **Standard activities:** Parks, Hiking, Beaches, Restaurants, Sightseeing, etc.
+- **Pet-friendly options:** Dog Parks, Pet Trails, Pet Beaches, Pet Cafes, Pet Dining, Pet Swimming, Pet Spas, etc.

+Selected interests help tailor the AI-generated itinerary to match the user's preferences and include appropriate pet-friendly activities.

 ### City Autocomplete with Mapbox